shawon122334/firebase-auth/README.md

-docs step 4 skipped as we will not deploy docs step 5 -> authentication now we go to google sign in (as we are using only this) we need to set a provider , then, we create a button so if user click log in button google sign in appears
+docs step 4 skipped as we will not deploy docs step 5 -> authentication now we go to google sign in (as we are using only this) we need to set a provider (inside the component like app.js) , then, we create a button so if user click log in button google sign in appears

 button on click: